 The retreat of the Allied forces was defended by the 8th Greek Regiment in and around the village of Alikianos.
 It was composed of young Cretan recruits, gendarmes, and cadets.

-They were poorly equipped and only 850 strong but they made up for the lack of equipment in spirit.
+They were poorly equipped and only 850 strong but made up for the lack of equipment in spirit.
 Along with the Tenth New Zealand Infantry Brigade, they decisively repulsed the German “Engineer Battalion.”

 According to several historians, Cretan resistance played an important role in the development of WWII.
-By the end of the three-and-a-half years of occupation, Hitler had sent a total of 100,000 troops to the island to subdue 5,000 Cretan Andartes.
+By the end of the three-and-a-half years of occupation, Hitler had sent a total of 100,000 troops to the island to subdue 5,000 Cretan rebels.